QubesOS/qubes-doc/basics/intro.md

 potentially compromised.

-How does Qubes compare to running VMs in a convential OS?
+How does Qubes compare to running VMs in a conventional OS?
 ---------------------------------------------------------

 Not all virtual machine software is equal when it comes to security.
 You may